Home

 Farmers’ Market Offers a Place to Come Together

-by AdminLT No Comments
+by Greater Good Media No Comments

-Like many Lebanon residents, the summer Lebanon Farmers’ Market holds a lot of personal meaning for me.
+1-1Like many Lebanon residents, the summer Lebanon Farmers’ Market holds a lot of personal meaning for me.
 For years it meant that, on Thursdays when he came home from work, my dad would bring pies.
 The “Pie Lady” (as we called her) sold pies at her tent in Colburn Park.
 They were intricate, beautiful things; often the buttery crust was molded and layered in the shape of leaves.
-When the Pie Lady moved her operation to Norwich, it was a tragedy in our household, a testament to how the farmers’ market and what it offered had ingrained itself in the weekly rhythm of our lives.… Read More
+When the Pie Lady moved her operation to Norwich, it was a tragedy in our household, a testament to how the farmers’ market and what it offered had ingrained itself in the weekly rhythm of our lives.

 Share: